ughstudios/tongxin/README.md

 - React single page app handles all UI via React Router, while Rails only serves JSON
 - Rails routes include a catch-all so direct links load the SPA correctly
-- SPA uses React Router BrowserRouter for clean URLs
-- Single rblade template loads the React SPA for all pages
+- SPA uses React Router BrowserRouter for clean URLs Static index.html loads the React SPA for all pages
 - Server-side Rails templates have been removed
 - Integrated e-commerce with product links, shopping cart, and direct purchasing
 - Advanced content creation tools with image/video editing and AR filters